MicrosoftDocs/msteams-docs/msteams-platform/graph-api/App-permissions/Teams-app-permissions.md

 ### Connectors

-Connectors have a connector ID and is registered and managed through the Connector Developer Dashboard.
+Connectors have a connector ID and are registered and managed through the Connector Developer Dashboard.
 This ID is necessary for introducing a connector to the Teams App.
 Other Teams specific configuration for connectors can be managed in the developer portal section for the app.